samiiigo/rightclick-paste/README.md

 2. Right-click inside an empty editable field.
 3. Clipboard text is pasted at the caret.
 4. If the field is not empty, normal context menu behavior is preserved unless Always paste is enabled.
+5. Right-clicking directly on a selected text range copies that selected text instead of auto-pasting.

 ### Quick popup controls